 6. Local governments can and should think in advance about emergency evacuation routes and signage, whether or not they feel they have the legal and political backing necessary for taking the preventive steps outlined above.

 You may want to understand much more about the Firewise program.
-By giving so much space to it, we aren't necessarily saying that we think this program is sufficient, but it's certainly a worthwhile starting point for communities.
+By giving so much space to it, we aren't necessarily saying that we think this program is sufficient, or even that we agree with 100 percent of the program, but it's certainly a worthwhile starting point for communities.

-Lastly, another important matter for local government officials to consider is the extent of its vegetation removal prohibitions.
-If regulation becomes so strict that every invasive species of understory shrub or tree has to be preserved, you are asking for trouble in the form of fires.
-Consider allowing a regular regime for clearing out the forest floor, or at least minimize the difficulty and expense of obtaining permits.
+Another important matter for local government officials to consider is the extent of its vegetation removal prohibitions.
+If regulation becomes so strict that every invasive species of understory shrub or tree has to be preserved, you are asking for big trouble in the face of a fast-moving regional wildfire.
+Consider allowing, encouraging, or requiring a regular regime for clearing out wooded areas and the forest floor, or at least minimize the difficulty and expense of obtaining permits.